 Join us here for more fun kid’s activities, arts and crafts, science projects, and educational resources.

-Friendly Monster Art
+DIY Blow Painting – Friendly Monster Art

-The new blow coloring technique will keep them excited and busy for a full afternoon.
+Did you ever make a blow painting?
+This easy blow coloring technique will keep them excited and busy for a full afternoon.

 It’s very unpredictable and no monster will look the same.
 That makes it so much fun!